Most IUB libraries have photocopiers and/or scanners for your use.

 IUB students, faculty and staff may now send faxes online using the IU Fax Service.
 For more details, see the UITS KB document, About the IU Fax Service.
 Additionally, fax machines may be found in various copy shops in Bloomington; services and fees vary.

 For information about copy machines in specific IUB campus libraries, refer to the Amenities listing, available via the home page for those locations (for example, Herman B Wells Library.)

 The Libraries recommend that users scan materials they would like to keep and either send the scanned documents to themselves via email or download them to a portable "flash" or "thumb" drive.
 There is no charge for scanning.
 Portable drives may be available for purchase in the vending machine in the Learning Commons, near the restrooms.

 Scanning standard 8 1/2" x 11" pages is free in the IU Bloomington Libraries.
-Units in the Herman B Wells Library (Scholars' Commons Digitzation Lab, East Tower 2, West Tower 4th floor) and all branch libraries have flatbed scanners that are available to all patrons.
-Scanned documents can be loaded onto a thumb/flash drive or sent to an e-mail, Oncourse or Box account.
+Units in the Herman B Wells Library (Scholars' Commons Digitization Lab, East Tower 2nd floor, West Tower 4th floor) and all branch libraries have flatbed scanners that are available to all patrons.
+Scanned documents can be loaded onto a thumb/flash drive or sent to an e-mail, Canvas or Box account.

 Printing of scanned results uses the standard printing procedures and allocations.

 Special scanning equipment and services are available as well: